 Decide early how you’ll communicate shipping and handling costs.
 Customers hate hidden costs.
 It’s better to make all costs clear upfront.

 However, avoid lumping extra costs into the headline price.
 This makes the overall price appear higher. (more learning from behavioural science).
 Customers anchor their thinking about price on the first price they hear.
 Use the lowest version of the price first, and then make any extras clear afterwards.

 A price of $25 plus $10 shipping sounds better value than $35 including shipping.
 Even though it’s the same price, customers feel the $25 version sounds cheaper.

-(the same effect applies in charm pricing – see our sales copy guide for more on this).
+(The same effect applies to charm pricing – see our sales copy guide for more on this).